 I was co-Instructor for the Climate Change Practicum (with Emily Pechar, supervised by Billy Pizer and Jonathan Weiner).
 (Fall 2016)

-I have been a guest lecturer on the topics of climate ethics, distributive justice and the history of logic
+I have been a guest lecturer for several courses on the topics of climate ethics, distributive justice and the history of logic

 Teaching Assistant experience